 - What about landscaping so water runoff goes away from the barn?
 Is there a plumbing leak somewhere that’s creating a mold-friendly space?

-- Squeegee, towel up, sweep out as much water and moisture as you can.
+- Squeegee, towel up, and sweep out as much water and moisture as possible.
 Zeolites can help you soak up the last bits of water, simply sprinkle the damp areas and the zeolites act like a sponge.

 - Depending on the surface you need to clean, you have some options.
 PUH-LEEZE consult your local mold and mildew expert to get advice/help on how to eliminate mold and mildew in your barn – this is influenced by what your barn is made from!

 Bleach and water work well, be sure the horses are playing outside and you have lots of fresh air.
 Same for a Borax and water mix.